 I was not sure what I saw myself studying when I arrived on this campus.
 I imagined following my passion for travel and majoring in international business and possibly minoring in a foreign language.
 I signed up for a Spanish class and was ready to pursue that path when I met with my first-year advisor for the first time.
 Little did I know, Dr. Dyer was the engineering physics advisor, and it was this initial meeting that shaped the course for the rest of my college career.

 Who helped you get to where you are today?

 Dr. Dyer has been the single driving force in helping me succeed as an engineering student.
-His dedication to his students as well as his passion for creating room for women and minorities in engineering are the main reasons I kept with it all four years.
+His dedication to his students as well as his passion for creating room for women in engineering are the main reasons I kept with it all four years.
 There were many times I considered how difficult the future would be for myself, as a woman, in this field and how easy it would be to stop and try a new major.
 It was the support I received from Dr. Dyer that helped me dig deeper and never give up.